 You’ll have some edges on the side that won’t hold together — that’s okay!
 Just keep those and roast them alongside the steaks.
 They’re still delicious :)

-Once you’ve cut your cauliflower steaks, you’ll dredge them in the tahini sauce, allowing any extra drip off, and then roasting them on a sheet pan.
+Once you’ve cut your cauliflower steaks, you’ll dredge them in the tahini sauce, allowing any extra to drip off, and then roast them on a sheet pan.
 The tahini will firm up into a crispy, golden crust on the cauliflower that makes it taste breaded!
-But of course, it is NOT breaded – this goodness is still gluten-free, paleo, AND keto – and it is SO good.
+But of course, it is NOT breaded—this goodness is still gluten-free, paleo, and keto—and it is SO good.

 Let’s talk about the easy Tahini Sauce!

 I could drink this stuff.
-It is SO delicious, and easy to make to boot.
-I absolutely love tahini because it makes such fabulous sauces, and it also is a nutritional powerhouse!
-Made of ground sesame seeds, tahini packed with fiber, protein, and antioxidants.
-It’s also a great source of B vitamins, phosphorus, manganese.
+It is SO delicious and easy to make, to boot.
+I absolutely love tahini because it makes such fabulous sauces and is also a nutritional powerhouse!
+Made of ground sesame seeds, tahini is packed with fiber, protein, and antioxidants.
+It’s also a great source of B vitamins, phosphorus, and manganese.

 We get even more nutritional benefits from the other ingredients in this sauce!
 All of the ingredients ingredients you’ll need are: